MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-app-key-vault.md

 This article describes how to code an extension to retrieve secrets from Azure Key Vaults.
 Secrets are a kind of credential used for authenticating en extension.
 Secrets are typically used when the extensions makes calls to web service.
 For an overview of app key vaults and secrets, see [Using App Key Vaults with [!INCLUDE[prodshort](../developer/includes/prodshort.md)] Extensions](../administration/extension-key-vault.md).

-Developing an extension to use secrets from a key vaults involves two tasks as described in this article:
+Developing an extension to use secrets from a key vaults involves two tasks, as described in this article:

 - Specifying the Azure Key Vault in the extension's manifest.
 - Adding code to retrieve the secrets from the key vault.